kadena-io/docker-compose-chainweb-node/mining-node/README.md

 are going to mine.

 You should also know how to use docker and docker compose and understand the basic concepts of containerized applications and services.
-Installing docker and docker compose V2, unfortunately, isn't always trivial on Linux systems.

 # Prerequesites

 1. Setup a machine that is directly reachable from the public internet on port 1789.
 If needed, configure your firewall or NAT router accordingly.

-    Database initialization will go faster on a more powerful machine.
+    Database initialization will go faster on a more powerful machine with a fast disk.
 After that, for normal node operation, 2 to 4 CPU cores and 8GB of RAM are sufficient.
-Disk size should be at least 120GB, using more will make your node future proof.
+Disk size should be at least 240GB, using more will make your node future proof.

-2. Install docker and docker client with support for docker compose V2.
+2. Install docker and docker client with support for docker compose.
+Do not use the old docker-compose python program, but the new docker compose plugin (without hyphen between "docker" and "compose").
+It is strongly recommended to use the most recent version of docker and compose.

-    Note that if you run chainweb-node on a cloud VM, it is enough if the docker daemon is installed on the cloud VM and docker compose V2 is installed on a local client.
+    Note that if you run chainweb-node on a cloud VM, it is enough if the docker daemon is installed on the cloud VM and docker compose is installed on a local client.
 You can than use the `--host` option of the docker CLI to connect and run docker compose commands on the server machine.
 For instance, you could use a container optimized operating system on a cloud VM and use